 Section 8 contains private monuments marking the graves of civilians buried in the Wood National Cemetery.
 They include doctors who worked for the old Soldiers Home and their families.
-The largest monument marks the grave of General Kilbourn Knox, the sixth Governor of the Northwest Branch of the Home for Disabled Volunteer Soldiers who passed away on April 17, 1891 (Section 8, Grave 7).
+The largest monument marks the grave of General Kilbourn Knox, the sixth Governor of the Northwest Branch of the Home for Disabled Volunteer Soldiers who passed away on April 17, 1891 (Section 8, Site 7).

 There are unknown soldiers interred in Section 4.

 Corporal David Gander, Company F, 2nd Battalion.
 Killed in action on Oct.
-23, 1983 in Beirut, Lebanon (Section 4, Grave 820).
+23, 1983 in Beirut, Lebanon (Section 4, Site 820).

 Michelle Marie Witmer (1984-2004) was the first female Wisconsin National Guard member killed in combat, and first from the Guard killed since World War II.
 She lived with her family in New Berlin, WI, and she attended the University of Wisconsin, Madison.
 Witmer joined the Wisconsin National Guard in 2002.
 Specialist Witmer served with the Guard’s 32nd Police Company in Iraq, where she was killed in an ambush on April 9, 2004.
 Her after-hours volunteer work at a Baghdad orphanage inspired those who knew her, while her death brought attention to women and military service.
 Witmer was buried in Wood National Cemetery on April 16 (Section 49, Site 179A).